Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: Introduction

-In this work we revisit pQCD constraints.
-After a pedagogical overview of pQCD constraints on cold dense matter in Sec.~\ref{sec:pqcd_constraints}, we perform a detailed exploration of the various proposed ``pQCD likelihoods'' on a highly flexible, nonparametric EOS model~\cite{Landry:2018prl, Essick:2019ldf, Landry:2020vaw}.
-We find broad qualitative agreement with previous result.
-Along the way, we clarify the various assumptions and limitations of each --- see Sec.~\ref{sec:post-hoc}.
-We then propose a more generic approach that avoids these drawbacks in Sec.~\ref{sec:pqcd_prior}; we construct a ``unified'' nonparametric EOS model that satisfies pQCD as part of the prior and thus describes nuclear matter from the NS crust to densities relevant to pQCD.
+In this work we revisit the pQCD constraints.
+After a pedagogical overview of the pQCD constraints on cold dense matter in Sec.~\ref{sec:pqcd_constraints}, we perform a detailed exploration of the various proposed ``pQCD likelihoods'' on a highly flexible, nonparametric EOS model~\cite{Landry:2018prl, Essick:2019ldf, Landry:2020vaw}.
+We find broad qualitative agreement with previous results.
+Along the way, we clarify the various assumptions and limitations of each---see Sec.~\ref{sec:post-hoc}.
+Then, in Sec.~\ref{sec:pqcd_prior}, we return to an approach more akin to earlier works which model the full range of densities; we construct a flexible ``unified'' nonparametric EOS model that satisfies pQCD as part of the prior and thus describes nuclear matter from the NS crust to densities relevant to pQCD.
+This approach avoids some of the drawbacks associated with the pQCD likelihoods, while striving for model flexibility.
 Since the EOS is unconstrained between NS central densities and pQCD, we aim for maximum model flexibility in this regime.
 Under this flexible unified EOS model, we find that pQCD offers informative constraints on the EOS pressure (i.e., stiffness) at the highest NS densities, but this does not translate to any constraint on the TOV mass or any other macroscopic observable.
 We do find an impact of the speed of sound at NS densities; it is widely accepted that the speed of sound (squared) increases beyond the conformal limit of 1/3 in densities relevant to NSs~\cite{Bedaque:2014sqa, Alsing:2017bbc, Tews:2018kmu, McLerran:2018hbz, Reed:2019ezm, Legred:2021hdx}, before decreasing to meet the 1/3 limit asymptotically (from below) at pQCD densities.
-Under pQCD constraints (that include not only a prediction for the speed of sound but also for the pressure), we find that this decrease starts occurring inside NSs.
+Under the pQCD constraints we find that this decrease starts occurring inside NSs.
 The upper limit on the squared speed of sound at the center of the most massive NSs is $\lesssim 0.5$ at the 90\% credible level.
 The impact of modeling assumptions on these results is explored in Appendix~\ref{app:gp2_flexibility}.
 We conclude in Sec.~\ref{sec:discussion}.